 Madame Lousie was a patron of the arts and commissioned artists to carve murals on the walls of the limestone and chalk pits called crayères.
 This made the tour very interesting, various contemporary art exhibits were also found in the different sections of the cellars.

-At the end we had a tasting of the fine, fruity and bubbly Pommery Brut Royal.
+The tour ended with a tasting of the fine, fruity and bubbly Pommery Brut Royal.
 Cheers!

 Many come to Spain to try authentic paella.
 Barcelona is one giant food trip with rows of tapas bars and food establishments.
 Our foodie guide Victor Manuel brought us to the area of Barceloneta.
 Close to the ocean was a restaurant called Toc del Mar, the food was great and reasonably priced compared to touristy La Rambla or Plaça Reial.
 Their set menu offered a choice of primers (starter), segons a escollir (main course), and postre (dessert).
 We sampled three different kinds of paella: paella mixta (meat and seafood), negra (squid ink) and Fideua (paella noodles).
 We even had authentic crema Catalana (local version of creme brûlée) for dessert and a pitcher of sangria to complete the experience!